chaoss/wg-evolution/metrics/Inactive_Contributers.md

 Question: How many Contributors have gone inactive over a specific period of time?

-_This metric is a release candidate.
-The 30 day comment period for this metric begins on 07/01/2020 and ends on 07/31/2020.
-To comment on this metric please see [Issue #357](https://github.com/chaoss/wg-evolution/issues/357).
-Following the comment period, this metric will be included in the release._

 ## Description
 A metric that shows how many contributors have stopped contributing over a specific period of time.
 The period of time required for a contributor to be counted as inactive can be decided by a variable and this metric will display the number of contributors that have been labeled as inactive over a given time frame.